 I have to mention this annual competition which taught me more than the MA, and that is that you have to keep at the writing till you finish the first draft.
 Improvements come later but if you don't have a first draft you have nothing.
 Get the words down, people!

-NaNoWriMo - National Novel Writing Month, an online writing challenge runs every November.
+NaNoWriMo - National Novel Writing Month, is an online writing challenge runs every November.
 The rule is to write 50,000 words of a novel in 30 days!
 It's quite a challenge but it is the best incentive I know to keep at the writing practice every day, producing around 1700 words a day.
-In 2009 I completed NaNoWriMo with a novel called 'Alternative Lives', which is currently on its 4th draft and should be available as an ebook one day.
+In 2009 I completed NaNoWriMo with a novel called 'Alternative Lives', which is currently on its 4th draft.
 In 2011 I used the competition to begin the sequel story to 'Oh Sharon!', producing the first draft of about 20 chapters.
-The novel, Good Men and Mavericks, has now been available as a Kindle ebook since March 2012.
+The novel, Good Men and Mavericks, has now been available as an ebook since March 2012.
 The third book in the trilogy about Sharon is called House of Sunshine and has been available since early 2012.
 After that I kept writing what I enjoyed until I discovered Elizabeth Raffald in 2014 and have loved researching her story ever since.